Where Jane Austen’s story began

 Basingstoke Town Centre

-Delve into local history in the heart of Basingstoke and Deane and take part in the Basingstoke Hertitage Society's Jane Austen trail in Basingstoke town centre.
+Delve into local history in the heart of Basingstoke and Deane and take part in the Basingstoke Heritage Society's Jane Austen trail in Basingstoke town centre.
 Perhaps take a selfie with Jane's Statue outside The Willis Museum.

 Find out more about Jane's links to Basingstoke town centre →